shaharhac/interview-prep/Question-Bank.md

 <details>
 <summary>Answer</summary>

-this questions is about: [Closures](https://github.com/shaharhac/interview-prep/blob/master/JavaScript/closures.md), [IIFEs](https://github.com/shaharhac/interview-prep/blob/master/JavaScript/IIFE.md)
+this question is about: [Closures](https://github.com/shaharhac/interview-prep/blob/master/JavaScript/closures.md), [IIFEs](https://github.com/shaharhac/interview-prep/blob/master/JavaScript/IIFE.md)

 The goal of the code above is to alert the numbers 0, 1, and 2 each after 1, 1.1, and 1.2 seconds, respectively.
 The problem though, is that if you run the above code in your console, you actually get the number 3 alerted 3 times after 1, 1.1, and 1.2 seconds.